chobolife/study_english/bread_barbershop/Season_1/04_Job_Test.md

 * * *
 - Um, let's get on with that test.
 - First test, three layers of whipped cream.
-- I bet this will be a piece of cake, even though I failed the subject a bunch of times.
-I'm sure it's something I can do.
+- I bet this will be a piece of cake.
+Even though I failed the subject a bunch of times, I'm sure it's something I can do.
 - Wow.
 Mr. Bread, is this the very same whipped cream that you use?
 Time to show you what great work I can do and get the job.
-- Uh, it's not working hang on.
+- Uh, it's not working.
+Hang on.
 - It's stuck, but I'll just press hard and see what I can do.
 * * *
 - Oh are you serious?
 Clean this up immediately!
 - Yes sir, right away.
 Let me clean this up for you.
-- Ah
+- Ah.
 - Holy cannoli!
 This head massage is the best thing since sliced bread.
 - It brings me back to the good days when mom would lull me to sleep in the summertime after eating a fresh snack.
 - All right.
-I've cleaned up the cream ma'am.
+I've cleaned up the cream, ma'am.
 I'm sorry for the ...
 - You're fine.
 But rub my head again, won't you?
 - Huh?
 - That was the best massage ever.
-A minute, no a second will do
+A minute, no, a second will do
 - Okay.
 * * *
 - Well, then...
 Thank you for the opportunity.
 Bye.